Erik Jonsson School of Engineering and Computer Science

 Fast Track Baccalaureate/Master's Degrees

 In response to the need for post-baccalaureate education in the exciting field of computer science, a Fast Track program is available to well-qualified UT Dallas undergraduate students.
-At the end of five years of successful study, it is possible to earn both the BS and the MS degree in Computer Science (or MS in Software Engineering).
 Qualified seniors may take up to 15 graduate semester credit hours that may be used to complete the baccalaureate degree and also to satisfy requirements for the master's degree.
 Interested students should see the Associate Dean of Undergraduate Education (ADU) for specific requirements.

 Admission to the program is mainly by nomination and invitation.
 Those invited to join the Computing Scholars Honors Program will have successfully completed a full and challenging high school curriculum, will have achieved high scores on the SAT or ACT tests, and will be about to graduate from high school, or equivalent, with high class rank.